canonical/maas/docs/hardware-enablement-kernels.rst

-It's also possible to use HWE kernels from the MAAS web UI, by visiting the Node's page and click ``Edit node``.
+It's also possible to use HWE kernels from the MAAS web UI, by visiting the Node's page and clicking ``Edit node``.
 Under the Architecture field, you will be able to select any HWE kernels that have been imported onto that node's cluster controller.